meindonut/gaeb-parser/README.md

 # gaeb_parser
-parses xml gaeb files and returns them in a pandas dataframe
+parses xml gaeb files and converts them to a pandas dataframe

 ![Screenshot of the example import.](example_screenshot.jpg)